 However, there are many testimonies where people claimed that they were able to cure their myopia themselves.
-Even in the most severe cases it could be done, just by performing certain eye exercises.
+Even in the most severe cases, it could be done, just by performing certain eye exercises.
 These claims are usually disputed by ophthalmologists.
-However there was never any significant effort from their side to investigate them properly.
+However, there was never any significant effort from their side to investigate them properly.

 I had a mild myopia for at least 14 years and, over this period of time, it didn’t get worse.
-And I attribute it to the fact that I didn’t follow the official advise made by ophthalmologists.
+And I attribute it to the fact that I didn’t follow the official advice made by ophthalmologists.
 I was supposed to wear glasses all the time, but I didn’t.
 I wear mine only when I am legally required to do so, for example, when I drive.

 My myopia wasn’t eliminated completely.
 But it’s not possible to tell whether it’s because the exercises aren’t effective.
 Perhaps it’s only because I never committed to doing them regularly due to their time-consuming nature.
-I have also observed that many people who unlike myself, have followed the advice to wear glasses all the time had their myopia worsening over years.
+I have also observed that many people who unlike myself, have followed the advice to wear glasses all the time had their myopia worsening over the years.

 Whether it is possible to improve your eyesight naturally, I don’t know.
 However, I would not hold my breath for any proper scientific research in this area to happen.
-Ophthalmological research is funded by sales of glasses and eyesight correction surgeries.
+Ophthalmological research is funded by the sales of glasses and eyesight correction surgeries.
 So it is very unlikely that the industry will be willing to research something that can, potentially, cut off the main sources of its income.

 Smoking might be nothing more than a bad habit

 The topic of tobacco addiction is another area where abuse of science happens.
-The idea that nicotine is addictive is so tightly embedded in the society that hardly anybody ever questions it.
+The idea that nicotine is addictive is so tightly embedded in society that hardly anybody ever questions it.
 However, some research indicates that nicotine is not addictive after all.